HuaizhengZhang/AI-System-School/README.md

 ![GitHub](https://img.shields.io/badge/License-MIT-lightgrey.svg)

-# Awesome System for Machine Learning
+# Awesome System for Machine Learning (Path to system for AI)

 A curated list of research in machine learning system.
 Link to the code if available is also present.
 I also summarize some papers if I think they are really interesting.